NShan9297/Kickstarter_Analysis/README.md

 As expected, as the values were calculated from the total number of campaigns, the failed and successful campaigns are inversely related.
 As success goes up, fails go down and vice versa.

+Here we see that, on average, the higher the goal, the lower the success rate after about $15,000.